Support for Grant Writing

 One-on-One Support

 Dana Nowlin-Russell is available to consult one-on-one with Pitt faculty who are writing grant proposals.
+If you are brainstorming or in the early stages of working on your proposal, working with Dana in the Writing Center could be particularly helpful.

 Dana regularly teaches the Grant Writing course in the English Department, and she has recently added a Grant Writing for Research course to the undergraduate course catalog.
 She is especially interested in helping faculty writers organize proposal information, generate and clarify ideas, work through writer’s block, and develop language appropriate for funders.